ICESAT-2HackWeek/sea-ice-tutorials/README.md

 ## Notebooks

+0. DataAccess.ipynb
+* run this notebook to download the ICESat-2 granules required for the tutorials

 1. ATL03.ipynb
 * General understanding of the data included in a typical ATL03 file.
 * Reading in, plotting and basic analysis of ATL03 data.